jsx-eslint/eslint-plugin-react/docs/rules/no-unused-prop-types.md

 * `enabled`: for enabling the rule.
 0=off, 1=warn, 2=error.
 Defaults to 0.
 * `customValidators`: optional array of validators used for propTypes validation.
-* `skipShapeProps`: In some cases it is impossible to accurately detect whether or not a `React.PropTypes.shape`'s values are being used.
+* `skipShapeProps`: In some cases it is impossible to accurately detect whether or not a `PropTypes.shape`'s values are being used.
 Setting this option to `true` will skip validation of `PropTypes.shape` (`true` by default).

 ## Caveats